Gejjala Mantapa, Hampi – An Ornate Platform

 The Gejjala Mantapa is a rectangular structure with an exceptional architecture.
 The intricate pattern of carvings that exist on the structure displays the beauty of the Vijayanagara style of architecture.
 The whole structure has been built from huge stones, as is the characteristic of almost every structure found in Hampi.

 The pillars are the backbone of the superstructure and provide the monument with a touch of classic beauty.
-Even the ceiling of the structure displays an elaborate look due to the beautiful carved designs present there.
+Even the structure’s ceiling displays an elaborate look thanks to the beautiful carved designs.

 Present Condition of Gejjala Mantapa, Hampi